Parenting, domestic violence & childcare services

 For further information contact Community Project Officer- Children/Family/Women on 9661 5765 or 9093 6941.

 Activities for kids contains further information about the range of services and activities for children and families offered by the Randwick City Library Service.

-The Council's information directory, Children, families and women's services directory, provides information on services to assist children, families and women.
-For further information contact us.
+The Council's Community Information directory provides information on services to assist children, families and women.

 A comprehensive list of child care services can be found in the LINCS Community Information Directory.
 Enter the word 'childcare' in the search field for a comprehensive list of childcare facilities available in your area.